KristianOellegaard/django-hvad/docs/public/restframework.rst

 custom translation serializer is handed the full object.
 This allows building computed fields using both translated and untranslated data.

+However, it can interfer with some field types, most notable related fields, which expect the actual translation model.
+Hvad handles this automatically in its default translation serializer.
+You can inherit this handling by making your own translation serializer a subclass of ``hvad.contrib.restframework.NestedTranslationSerializer``.

 .. _Django REST framework: http://www.django-rest-framework.org/
 .. _ModelSerializer: http://www.django-rest-framework.org/api-guide/serializers/#modelserializer
 .. _HyperlinkedModelSerializer: http://www.django-rest-framework.org/api-guide/serializers/#hyperlinkedmodelserializer